MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 ---
 # Map Text on Recurring Payments to Accounts for Automatic Reconciliation
-In the **Text-to-Account Mapping** page, which you open from the **Payment Reconciliation Journal** page, you can set up mappings between text on payments and specific debit, credit, and balancing accounts so that such payments are posted to the specified accounts when you post the payment reconciliation journal.
+On the **Text-to-Account Mapping** page, which you open from the **Payment Reconciliation Journal** page, you can set up mappings between text on payments and specific debit, credit, and balancing accounts so that such payments are posted to the specified accounts when you post the payment reconciliation journal.

 Similar functionality exists to reconcile excess amounts on payment reconciliation journal lines on an ad-hoc basis.
 For more information, see [Reconcile Payments That Cannot be Applied Automatically](receivables-how-reconcile-payments-cannot-apply-auto.md).